 The Mansour Group (MG) initially created MHCFI (Mansour Holding Company for Financial Investments) in 1992 to manage license agreements with Philip Morris International (PMI) that allowed for the production and distribution of PMI's brands in Egypt.
-This partnership endured for 23 years, ending in 2014, after which MHCFI partnered with Imperial Tobacco, launching brands such as Davidoff, Gauloises, and P&S in Egypt.
+This partnership endured for 23 years, ending in 2014, after which MHCFI partnered with Imperial Tobacco, launching Davidoff in Egypt.
 Building on our expertise and reach, MHCFI launched its brand of cigarettes, 'Time' - produced at our tobacco factory in the Alexandria Free Zone area.
-MHCFI also launched two new brands of Shisha (Hookah) tobacco called Mazaya & Assal.
-Shishas are wildly popular in Egypt and are found in coffee shops and restaurants throughout the Middle East.

-MHCFI was established as an autonomous company, semi-independent from Mansour Group.
+MHCFI was established as an autonomous company, semiindependent from Mansour Group.
 This autonomy allows MHCFI the freedom and authority to rapidly respond to new business opportunities, including the ability to establish new companies, without having to refer to the group.
 Nevertheless, despite its quasi-independent status, MHCFI is bound by Mansour Group's corporate policies and strategies and is committed to the fulfillment of the group's strategic goals and Key Performance Indicators (KPIs).